 The Institute of Ecotechnics develops models to work with complex dynamics of biospherics, technics, and cultures.
-Consultancy activities have included scientific co-ordination of the ground-breaking Biosphere 2 project, and the setting-up of wastewater recycling systems in desert, tropics, and savannah worldwide.
+Consultancy activities have included scientific co-ordination of the ground-breaking Biosphere 2 project, the restoration of an over-grazed cattle and horse ranch in the tropical savannah of northwest Australia, and the setting-up of wastewater recycling systems in desert, tropics, and savannah biomes worldwide.

-As Buckminster Fuller noted, ‘Spaceship Earth’ did not come with an instruction manual. – In order to truly understand the complex and dynamic nature of evolving life on this planet, as well as the role of human creativity within that matrix, we must explore the unknown, wild frontiers of knowledge, and we must do so with rigorous intellect.
+As Buckminster Fuller noted, ‘Spaceship Earth’ did not come with an instruction manual– in order to truly understand the complex and dynamic nature of evolving life on this planet, as well as the role of human creativity within that matrix, we must explore the unknown, wild frontiers of knowledge, and we must do so with rigorous intellect.